ropensci/emld/README.md

 json_to_xml("test.xml")
 ```

-Prove this is still valid
+We can prove that writing the list back into XML still creates a valid EML file.

 ``` r
 EML::eml_validate("test.xml")